ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 3. In your text editor, accept or modify the commit message.

-  **Note:** To save your commit message and close Vim, which might be your default text editor, press Esc, type `:wq`, and press Enter.
+  To save your commit message and close Vim, which might be your default text editor, press Esc, type `:wq`, and press Enter.
+  {: tip}

 ## Tag a commit
 {: #tag_commit}